pymor/pymor/README.md

 installed on your system.

-From time to time, the master branch of pyMOR undergoes major changes and things might break (this is usually announced in our discussion forum (https://github.com/pymor/pymor/discussions)), so you might prefer to install pyMOR from the current release branch:
+From time to time, the master branch of pyMOR undergoes major changes and things might break (this is usually announced in our [discussion forum](https://github.com/pymor/pymor/discussions)), so you might prefer to install pyMOR from the current release branch:

     pip install git+https://github.com/pymor/pymor@2020.1.x#egg=pymor[full]